Shina people: History

-The Shina expanded to the Gilgit region from their homeland in Shinkari, in the Kohistan region on the Indus River sometime around the 9th or 10th century.
-Soon after the Shina began settling in Chitral, parts of the Nagar Valley, and as far as Baltistan and Kargil.
+The Shina people are believed to have expanded into the Gilgit region from their original homeland in Shinkari, located in the Kohistan region along the Indus River, around the 6th century or 7th century CE.
+Following their migration to Gilgit, Shina-speaking communities gradually settled in parts of Chitral, the Nagar Valley, Baltistan, and areas of Ladakh, including Kargil.
+Some accounts suggest that the Shina were among the early settlers of Ladakh and ruled parts of the region prior to the Tibetan invasions.
+The last king of Shina ethnicity in Ladakh is said to have been Tatah Khan (also known as Tratryi).
+A number of place names in the Kargil region are believed to have Shina linguistic origins, and some historians propose that the name "Kargil" itself may be derived from a Shina personal name, "Kargi".
+Today, Shina-speaking communities in Ladakh are primarily found in the Drass region, Kargil town, and the Batalik sector.

 The Shina people historically practised Hinduism, as well as Buddhism.
-However, both Hinduism and Buddhism were regulated to being the religion of the ruling and upper class although Hinduism had more success among the masses.
+However, both Hinduism and Buddhism were relegated to being the religion of the ruling and upper class although Hinduism had more success among the masses.
 Their chief peculiarity was their feeling towards the cow, which they held in abhorrence and was considered by them as unclean.
 Even after the majority of the ethnic group's conversion to Islam, orthodox Shins would continue to neither eat beef, drink cow's milk nor touch any vessel containing it, because a dead cow or a suckling calf is considered especially unclean, so that purification was necessary even if the garments touched it.
 In Gilgit, Hunza and Nagar, the Hindu Shins formerly practised sati, which ceased before A.D.
 1740.
 1877, in that region, marked the last year that Shina men underwent Hindu cremation rites.

 The Shina were exposed to Islam around the 12th century.
 Waves of conversions occurred during the 14th, 16th and 17th centuries.
 By the late 19th century, most Shina were adherents of Islam.
-Many castes of the Shina people, such as the Açar'îta caste, converted to Islam in the 19th century and this faith is now observed by the majority of the ethnic group.
+Many castes of the Shina people, such as the Açar'îta caste, converted to Islam in the 19th century coinciding with Pashtunization and this faith is now observed by the majority of the ethnic group.
 A small minority of related ethnic groups, chiefly the Brokpa community, continue to practice Buddhism and Hinduism, though the majority of them are adherents to Islam.